invariantlabs-ai/docs/docs/gateway/llm-provider-integrations/anthropic.md

 print("result: ", result)
 ```

-This would push your trace to the [Invariant Explorer](https://explorer.invariantlabs.ai/) where it will be available under the dataset used above.
+This code will push your trace to the [Invariant Explorer](https://explorer.invariantlabs.ai/) where it will be available under the dataset name used above, i.e. `your-dataset-name`.

-## Explore other integrations
+## Explore Other Integrations

 <div class='tiles'>